How to Boost Your Willpower

 Willpower is like a muscle—in more ways than one.

 Posted Jun 21, 2013

-The most well-known experiment, the “marshmallow experiment”, was begun in the 1960s by psychologist Walter Mischel.
-He offered four-year-olds the choice of a marshmallow now, or two if they could wait 15 minutes.
+The most well-known experiment, the “marshmallow experiment,” began in the 1960s by psychologist Walter Mischel.
+He offered 4-year-olds the choice of a marshmallow now, or two if they could wait 15 minutes.
 He and other researchers then tracked the performance of these children as they became adults.
 They found that children who resisted temptation (“high delayers”) achieved greater academic success, better health, and lower rates of marital separation and divorce.
 Mischel concluded that the ability to delay gratification constituted “a protective buffer against the development of all kinds of vulnerabilities later in life.”

 In a second study, 1,000 children were tracked from birth to the age of 32.
 The researchers found that childhood self-control predicted physical health, substance dependence, personal finances, and criminal offenses.
 This was true even when other factors such as intelligence and social class were equated.
 They even compared sibling pairs and found that the sibling in each pair with lower self-control had poorer outcomes, despite shared family background.